oscar-system/oscar-website/install.md

 `POLYMAKE_CONFIG` environment variable to your `polymake-config` executable.
 If you do not have a recent polymake, do not worry. `Polymake.jl` will download it for you.

-The whole process will take some time (> 1 hour).
+The whole process will take some time.
 But if everything went well, you are good to go.

 Note that the various packages are independent and you do not need to install them all.